How to Recycle a Flat Screen TV

 Generally, televisions cannot be placed in your curbside recycling bin.
 Recycling LED and plasma screens is a specialized service that requires specific equipment.
 Other issues may include the availability of electronics recycling facilities near you, health and safety issues, and the cost of recycling.

 The first step will be finding a recycler that accepts flat screen TVs.
-Some retailers and municipalities may accept your TV for a fee.
-Generally, this type of service costs between $25 and $40 depending on the size of your TV.
+Some retailers and municipalities charge a fee for TV disposal.
 Another option would include waiting for an e-recycling event held in your community.
+Our drop-off locations DO NOT accept TVs.

-The easiest way to find TV recycling services is with Electronics Recycling Finder.
+The easiest way to find TV recycling services is with ShredTronics.
 Our recycling partners are certified and dependable.
 Our services protect the environment and our workers.
 We guarantee responsible management of toxic materials and never export e-waste to developing countries.
 We also destroy any data your smart TV may have collected with hard drive shredding to keep you safe.

-Once you have found a recycler, schedule a time for pick up or drop off your flat screen.
+Once you have found a recycler, schedule a time for pick up.
 Your TV will be carefully taken apart and the materials will be sorted for disposal, shredding, or recycling.

-Responsible TV recycling is easy to find with Electronics Recycling Finder.
+Responsible TV recycling is easy to find with ShredTronics.
 Give us a call at (844) 648-4908 and we will connect you with a recycler near you.
 You will receive competitive bids to complete your recycling project right away.

 We appreciate the time you have taken to learn how to recycle your flat screen TV.
 Together, we can make positive environmental changes and protect the Earth from e-waste.